cwoodwarduk/cwoodwarduk_fullstack_tech_test/README.md

 >
 > Please refer to the [installation instructions](./installation.md) to get things up and running.
 >
-> In terms of what I would have done given more time - testing the frontend through JEST, setting up success/failure/malformed tests
+> In terms of what I would have done given more time and fewer work commitments - testing the frontend through JEST, setting up
-> in PHPUnit for the API, and creating better error message responses from the API.
+> success/failure/malformed tests in PHPUnit for the API, and creating better error message responses from the API.
 >
 > One of the design decisions I made was to not use SASS/LESS in the frontend app.
 I do have familiarity with
 > this workflow from my time at Mayden Academy however given the use of React for the front end, and its component-based